-Many of the first world countries use the facial recognition function for the security purpose.
+Many of the first world countries use facial recognition functions for security purposes.
 The UK has begun facial recognition tests; a man was fined for covering its face intentionally in public under threat area.
 Ireland uses facial recognition for US citizen preclearance at the airport.
-Estonia used it to identify stressed out citizens.
+Estonia used it to identify stressed-out citizens.
 The government of the state used facial recognition technology to identify who needs to de-stress the most as Estonia Stress Buster campaign’s video featured that 43 percent of all adults in this new globalized world suffer some kind of negative health effects from stress.
-The experiment was conducted by determining the facial expressions of the pedestrians on how angry, happy, sad and surprised they are.
-As a result, the philanthropic organization, Estonia Stress Busters, offered these citizens free trip around the country that offers a relaxed environment.
+The experiment was conducted by determining the facial expressions of the pedestrians on how angry, happy, sad, and surprised they are.
+As a result, the philanthropic organization, Estonia Stress Busters, offered these citizens free trips around the country that offers a relaxed environment.
 Not to be missed, the authorities in India were able to trace 3,000 missing children by analyzing CCTV footage with facial recognition technology.